ninjaaron/administrative-scripting-with-julia/README.rst

 It's just a bad idea!

 - Julia is not the most portable.
-It's a relatively new language and has only had it's 1.0 release this year (2018).
+It's a relatively new language and has only had it's 1.1 release this year (2019).
 Many Linux distros don't have a package available.
 Ubuntu 18.04 (the latest one as I write this) doesn't have a package in the repository, though it is available as a snap.
-Even if you can compile from source, it has that LLVM dependency.
-- Julia has a fat runtime.
-It's more than 100KB and it has a human-perceptible load time on a slower system.
+- Julia has a fat runtime and it has a human-perceptible load time on a slower system.
 For the kinds of intensive problems it's targeted at, this is nothing.
 On a constrained server or an embedded system, it's bad.
 - Julia's highly optimizing JIT compiler also takes a little time to warm up.
 There are ways to precompile some things, but who wants to bother for little scripts?
 The speed of the compiler is impressive for how good it actually is, but it's not instant.

 The above are reasonable arguments against using Julia on a certain class of servers.
-However, none of this stuff really matters on a PC running an OS with current packages.
-If your system can run a modern web browser, Julia's ~140K runtime is a pittance.
+However, none of this stuff really matters on a PC/workstation running an OS with current packages.
+If your system can run a modern web browser, Julia's runtime is a pittance.

 If you already want to learn Julia, which there are many good reasons to do, writing small automation scripts is a gentle way to become